finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

   - Decouple games and decks, so you can use any deck from any game
 - Decks: Add extra tags (\*CMDR\* for .txt; sideboards for .dec and .ydk)
 - Decks: Show error(s) when a card is not found
+- Decks: Group cards in Deck Editor

 ## Backlog - 2024
 - Cards Explorer & Deck Editor: Add sorting + Sort Menu
 - Game-Play: Support multiple playmats
 - Game-Play: Setup gamepad and keyboard shortcuts/hotkeys for Game-Play and Settings
+- Games: Ability to re-skin CGS per game, changing the look of the buttons, background, scroll bar, etc
 - Integration: Private Lobbies & Deep links to join multiplayer rooms
 - Platforms: Productionize WebGL version by adding fullscreen and enabling Multiplayer and Developer Mode
 - Platforms: Full controller support (Steam)